Cookies are disappearing. Attribution is on its way out.

 Here’s a scenario to illustrate what we mean.

-However, the actual trigger that caused the lead to seek you out was the blog post itself, not LinkedIn.
+But the actual trigger that earned the lead was the blog post itself, not LinkedIn.
 Thank your content marketing lead, not your social media manager.

-This situation is far less problematic if you zero in on zero-party data.
-If you simply asked the user to answer the question “How did you hear about us?”, there’s a good chance you’d get a response like “A friend sent me a blog” - and the attribution would therefore be more accurate, and more useful for informing your marketing strategy.
+If you simply had asked the user, "How did you hear about us?”, there’s a good chance you’d get a response like “A friend sent me a blog."
+Asking your customers for information directly, instead of inferring it, provides more accurate (and more useful) attribution data for informing your marketing strategy

-In a cookieless world, it’s time for us marketers to get back to understanding people, not data.
+In a cookieless world, it’s time for marketers to get back to understanding people, not data.

 How to collect zero-party data for marketing attribution

-If you want to find out from your prospects how they found their way to you, there are numerous ways to ask.
+If you want to learn how your prospects found you, there are numerous ways to ask.
 Here are just a few suggestions:

 Checkout page form: Simply adding a “How did you hear about us?” to your checkout page can help you turn your standard user data collection process into a source of self-reported attribution.
 Plus, when your customers are already filling in other data to complete the purchase, asking them to fill out one more form is a smoother process.